Alamofire/Alamofire/Documentation/Alamofire 5.0 Migration Guide.md

   - `.pinCertificates` is replaced by `PinnedCertificatesTrustEvaluator`.
   - `.pinPublicKeys` is replaced by `PublicKeysTrustEvaluator`.
   - `.disableEvaluation` is replaced by `DisabledTrustEvaluator`.
-  - `.customEvaluation` is replaced by either using `CompositeTrustEvalutor` to combine existing `ServerTrustEvaluating` types or by creating a new type that conforms to `ServerTrustEvaluating`.
+  - `.customEvaluation` is replaced by either using `CompositeTrustEvaluator` to combine existing `ServerTrustEvaluating` types or by creating a new type that conforms to `ServerTrustEvaluating`.
 - `DataResponse` and `DownloadResponse` are now both doubly generic to both the response type as well as the error type.
 By default all Alamofire APIs return a `AF` prefixed response type, which defaults the `Error` type to `AFError`.
 - Alamofire now returns `AFError` for all of its APIs, wrapping any underlying system or custom APIs in `AFError` instances.
 - `HTTPMethod` is now a `struct` and not an `enum` and can be expanded to provide custom methods.